dmerejkowsky/blog/content/en/post/0107-classes-suck.md

         return None
 ```

-For the next test we need a `start` method that will cause the name to change.
+For the next test, we need a `start` method that will cause the name to change.
 Let's store the name in a private attribute `_name` and adapt the rest of the code:

 ```python
 def generate_name():